 Answers about Credit Card Solicitations

-The bank sent me a credit card that I didn't request.
-Isn't this against the law?
+The bank sent me a credit card I did not request.
+Isn’t this against the law and what should I do?

-- in response to an oral or written request,
+(1) In response to an oral or written request or application for the card; or

 If you believe you are a victim of identity theft:

-- Place a fraud alert on your credit reports by calling one of the credit reporting agencies (you need only call one; the alert will be shared among all three).
+- Place a fraud alert on your credit reports by calling one of the credit reporting agencies (you need only call one; the alert will be shared amongst all three).

 - Close the accounts that you know, or believe, have been tampered with or opened fraudulently.